Written byJenny Zeng

 Share this post so that more people know how to fix corrupted SD card on Android phones.

 If you have a computer around, it's best to insert the corrupted SD card into it to access the repair tools unavailable on your phone.
-Make sure the SD card's physical lock is turned off if any and go through the following solutions one by one until the SD card corrupted Android phone is fixed.
+Make sure the SD card's physical lock is turned off if any and go through the following solutions one by one until the corrupted Android SD card is fixed.

 - Way 1: Assign a new drive letter